 Make yourself constantly look better

-You must adhere your own thorough beauty regimen.
-Many supermodels use the following habits as part of their beauty routine, including but not limited to the following: drinking water like a fish throughout the day to stay hydrated and keep skin supple, not smoking, keeping alcohol to a minimum or abstaining, exfoliating/washing/moisturizing face every morning and evening, wearing SPF, never going to sleep in their makeup, regular manicures and hair appointments, taking a multivitamin, working out 4-5 days per week, maintaining a strict diet/meal plan, among many more.
+To become a model, you must adhere to your thorough beauty regimen.
+Many supermodels use the following habits as part of their beauty routine, including but not limited to the following: drinking water like a fish throughout the day to stay hydrated and keep skin supple, not smoking, and, keeping alcohol to a minimum.
+Other habits include exfoliating/washing/moisturizing face every morning and evening, wearing SPF, never going to sleep in their makeup, regular manicures, and hair appointments, taking a multivitamin, working out 4-5 days per week, maintaining a strict diet/meal plan, among many more.
 Looking and feeling your best will only benefit you no matter how you look at it – professionally or personally.
 It is a win-win.
 But in this case, having your beauty habits nailed down is absolutely a career advantage for any aspiring fashion model.
 A model who takes care of her appearance is much more of an asset than a lazy one with poor hygiene and no motivation to look her best.

 If you do not fit the current fashion model requirements (height/weight), there are many other genres in the modeling industry that you can pursue instead.
 Please read this article on the types of modeling to learn which genres you may be a good fit for.

 As a fashion model, you're vulnerable, especially when you're starting up.
 So have your guard up and be safe.
-My most important tip for aspiring fashion models: Don't fall for phony modeling schools (you DO NOT need to pay money to attend any sort of modeling school or training, period).
+My most important tip for aspiring fashion models working with fashion designers or photographers: Don't fall for phony modeling schools (you DO NOT need to pay money to attend any modeling school or training, period).
 You shouldn't have to pay for any photos to get started.
 Your agency should be the one taking care of setting up test shoots.
-There are many other scams out there: modeling contests, unscrupulous "modeling agents" or "casting directors" or "photographers”, fake casting calls which promise thousands of dollars in compensation and a photo shoot in another country, etc. Have a good support system in place.
-The modeling industry can be an overwhelming place, and it can be easy to fall prey to many other dangers (party scene, eating disorders, etc).
+There are many other scams out there: modeling contests, unscrupulous "modeling agents" or "casting directors" or "photographers," fake casting calls which promise thousands of dollars in compensation and a photo shoot in another country, etc. Have a sound support system in place.
+The modeling industry can be an overwhelming place, and it can be easy to fall prey to many other dangers (party scene, eating disorders, etc.).
 Keep your friends and family informed of what is happening in your career.
 They can be a sounding board if anything sounds fishy or unusual.
 They can drive you to a photo shoot and wait for you outside.
 They can keep you encouraged when you face rejection or a rough patch.
 Stay safe and have a support system!

-Be a professional through and through.
+Getting into modeling is not an easy task.
+You have to be a professional through and through.
 Answer phone calls.
 Return voicemails and emails promptly.
 There is no excuse to be 30 minutes late to a meeting, casting call, photo shoot.
 If anything, you should always be 15 minutes EARLY.
 This takes planning and time management skills.
-Aspiring models make a big mistake when they adapt the mentality of: "Well, I'm pretty enough to be a model, so I will just skate by with my looks alone and minimal effort."
-Many up-and-coming models of the past never worked another day in their life after their unprofessionalism, bad attitude, and reputation began to overshadow their beauty.
+Aspiring models make a big mistake when they adopt the mentality of: "Well, I'm pretty enough to be a model, so I will just skate by with my looks alone and minimal effort."
+Many up-and-coming models of the past never worked another day in their life in the modeling industry after their unprofessionalism, lousy attitude, and reputation began to overshadow their beauty.
 Nobody wants to work with a diva.
 There are plenty of other beautiful girls in the world who WON'T be snotty or rude.

 Commit to work

 Modeling may seem easy and glamorous, but that is by no means the reality.
-It will take a lot of commitment on your part to make it as a successful fashion model.
+It will take a lot of commitment on your part to become a model.
 Are you prepared to maintain a diet, fitness, and beauty regimen, even when you are having a dry spell and not booking any work?
-Are you prepared to do a 12-hr photo shoot in freezing and windy conditions, while wearing wardrobe that offers no warmth, while still getting the shot and not complaining?
+Are you willing to do a 12-hr photo shoot in freezing and windy conditions, while wearing a wardrobe that offers no warmth, while still getting the shot and not complaining?
 Have you accepted that it may take years once signed to a modeling agency to garner success (if ever) while your agency develops you as a model?
-Are you willing to travel internationally on long trips, and be away from your significant other, family, friends, and the comforts of home for an extended period of time?
+Are you willing to travel internationally on long trips, and be away from your significant other, family, friends, and the comforts of home for an extended period?
 Are you willing to work a completely unglamorous side-job when the bookings are slow?
 If your agency wants you to try a dramatic hairstyle change, are you flexible and open to it?
-This is not meant to scare you by any means – modeling CAN be fun, rewarding, exciting, and glamorous.
+These commitments are not meant to scare you by any means – modeling CAN be fun, rewarding, exciting, and glamorous.
 Just make sure you are aware of the possibilities on both sides, good and bad, and you are ready to commit no matter what!

 Build your social media following

 If you are an aspiring fashion model, it is likely that you are seeking modeling agency representation.
-As mentioned before, submit your digitals, practice posing and walking, develop a beauty regimen, etc while you wait for responses from modeling agencies.
+As mentioned before, submit your digitals, practice posing and walking, develop a beauty regimen, etc. while you wait for responses from modeling agencies.
 In the meantime, build up your social media following.
-It may actually help get you signed to an agency, believe it or not!
-This is a very new phenomenon.
-These days, modeling agencies will take a model's online following into consideration when weighing whether to sign them or not.
+It may help get you signed to an agency, believe it or not!
+Building a following on social media is a very new phenomenon.
+These days, modeling agencies will take a model's online audience into consideration when weighing whether to sign them or not.

 Never let your pride down

-No matter what, at the end of the day you are still a valuable person with feelings, thoughts, and opinions.
+Till now, you have seen most of the steps on how to become a model, but not letting your pride down is not less important.
+No matter what you are still a valuable person with feelings, thoughts, and opinions.
 You are so much more than just a pretty face.
 Most fashion models accept the jobs they are booked by their agency, which is fine and quite standard.
 But if anything ever crosses the line or makes you feel uncomfortable, you need to learn to speak up and voice your opinion before it's too late.
-While we just mentioned commitment being an important attribute, there is a fine line.
+While we just mentioned commitment being a vital attribute, there is a fine line.
 You should never become SO dedicated to your career that it becomes more important than yourself and your own needs.
 What do you stand for?
 Make it known from the start, and stick to it unwaveringly.
 The less you worry about approval and acceptance, the better off you will be.
 Know when to put your foot down, and always have your own back.
 After all, if you don't have your own back, who else will?